nccgroup/sobelow/README.md

     $ mix sobelow --root ../my_project

-The `with-code` option takes no arguments:
+The `verbose` option takes no arguments:

-    $ mix sobelow --with-code
+    $ mix sobelow --verbose

 The `ignore` option takes a comma-separated list of modules: